fsaudm/NeuralNet_NumPy/README.md

 ## Key Features

 - **Fully Connected Neural Network**: The network consists of 4 layers: an input layer, 2 hidden layers, and an output layer.
+This network has 164,013 parameters.
 - **Custom Activation and Helper Functions**: Efficiently implemented functions such as ReLU, Softmax, One-hot Encoding, Cross-entropy loss, and ReLU derivative (ReLU prime).
 - **Custom Training Loop**: The training loop is implemented from scratch, offering detailed insights into *vectorized* forward and backward propagation, and gradient descent optimization.
 - **Visualization**: Includes functionality to visualize predictions and a confusion matrix for evaluating model performance.